sal55/langs/mycompilers.md

 I had to bite the bullet and get my assembler to directly generate EXE files; a soul-destroying few weeks.

-By this time, the backend of the assembler was also incorporated into the compiler; there was no discrete ASM represented, unless it was requested.
+By this time, the backend of the assembler was also incorporated into the compiler; there was no discrete ASM representation, unless it was requested.
 Now any application could be easily built using a one-file self-contained compiler (it included also library sources):
 ```
 mm qq
 ```

 qq.m is the lead module of my interpreter.
-This builds that 40Kloc project in 1/8 or 1/10th of a second.
+This builds that 40Kloc project in about 1/10th of a second.

 ### x64 Compiler (4)